OWASP/CheatSheetSeries/cheatsheets_draft/Multifactor_Authentication_Cheat_Sheet.md

 # Something You Have

 The second factor is something that the users possesses.
-This could be a physical item (such as a hardware token), a digital item (such as a certificate or private key), or based on the ownership of a mobile phone (such as SMS or a software token installed on the phone).
+This could be a physical item (such as a hardware token), a digital item (such as a certificate or private key), or based on the ownership of a mobile phone or email address (such as SMS or a software token installed on the phone, or an email with a single-use verification code).

 If properly implemented then this can be significantly more difficult  for a remote attacker to compromise; however it also creates an additional administrative burden on the user, as they must keep the authentication factor with them whenever they wish to use it.